sezanzeb/JsPlot3D/USAGE.md

 **The first steps for everything here are the following:**

-Link the scripts and create an element as container
+Link the scripts and create an element as container.
+Build instructions for JsPlot3D.js are available here: https://github.com/sezanzeb/JsPlot3D/tree/master/compiled and a precompiled file is available here: http://hip70890b.de/JsPlot3D/compiled/JsPlot3D.js

 ```html
     <script src="https://threejs.org/build/three.js"></script>